Jakalama/LowPolyEngine/README.md

 # LowPolyEngine
-A low polygon 3D game engine build ontop of the XNA framework.
+A low polygon 3D game engine build from scratch with OpenGL.